 Does the Electrical Engineering department offer direct admission to the major?

 There is no direct admissions into the EE major.
 Students must first be accepted to Western, then declare as a pre-major to begin taking Year 1 foundation courses.
-Typically, freshman spend one year at WWU as a pre-major in Electrical Engineering completing the required foundation courses before they are ready to apply.
+Typically, freshman spend one year at WWU as a pre-major in Electrical Engineering completing the required foundational courses before they are ready to apply.
 Transfer students should speak with the pre-major advisor to determine readiness to transfer and apply to the major.

 When are major applications due?
 Do transfer students apply at the same time as WWU students?

 The EE program accepts major applications twice a year, at the end of spring quarter and the beginning of fall quarter.
 Admitted students begin major courses fall quarter.
 Transfer students who have completed the minimum requirements apply at the same time as current students.
-General EE Admissions information about the application and requirements is here.
+General EE Admissions information about the application and requirements are here.